 New York, 2034.

 Remy has had this tired for so long, he sometimes forgets what it was like to be unburdened.
 Back in those days, he was young, so very young.
 He laughed freely, he ran fast, he jumped high, he was weightless, he was carefree.
-His only worries had been booze, women, and…well, that was it.
+His only worries had been booze, women, and running fast and far from any and every possibility of attachment or obligation.
+And…well, that was it.
 That was as far as his tiny brain could stretch.
 Young Remy never thought about what might happen in the future.
 Young Remy just assumed everything would work itself out in the end.
 As a thief, he'd been taught to lay back, to take life as it came at you.
 You didn't try to predict the outcome of anything, you didn't try to change it once it did happen.
 Hell, even gambling wasn't a gamble in his world.
 He knew his deck like he knew how to breathe: he knew the decks of those around him better than they could ever hope to.
-And so he went through life blindly, without drive.
+So he went through life blindly, without drive.
 He was oblivious to things he could have made better, oblivious of the people he hurt.
 Young Remy figured his sins would never catch up to him: he was too fast.
 He was invincible.
 But of all his foolish mistakes, there is one he can't let go of, even now.

 Knowing he took Rogue's love for granted will haunt him for the rest of his life, and maybe even beyond.

 He gets up then.
 He rips the covers off and rushes to the bathroom.
 Filling the sink with freezing cold water, he shoves his head in it.
 This is a diversion, a scapegoat, a small punishment for letting his mind wander in dark crevasses where it shouldn't go.
-If he let the memories slide in, if he let himself think of her…
+If he lets the memories slide in, if he lets himself think of her…

 He'll drown, he knows he will.